-Each year, we strive to award at least $8 million in grants and cooperative agreements to support conservation projects and scientific studies that benefit coral reef management across seven U.S. states and territories, the Caribbean, and the Pacific.
-A complete list of past funded projects since 2009 is available to download .
+Each year, we strive to award at least $8 million in competitive grants and cooperative agreements to support conservation projects and scientific studies that benefit coral reef management across seven U.S. states and territories and internationally in the Caribbean, and the Pacific regions.

 The University of New Haven conducted an assessment of socioeconomic impacts of climate change on individuals, households, and communities engaged in commercial and subsistence fishing activities in coral reef areas located in key sites in Puerto Rico.
 Check out the video (in English and Spanish) that summarizes the results!

 MPA Connect is a learning network of marine protected area managers and professionals in the Caribbean that works to increase the effectiveness of MPA management.
 They worked with community members in Carriacou, Grenada to use the “Local Early Adaptation Planning” (LEAP) Guide to Climate Change to discuss climate change.
 To learn more about their efforts, visit the Sustainable Grenadines YouTube site.

 The Department of Natural and Environmental Resources of Puerto Rico (DNER) recently released regional benthic habitat maps for Puerto Rico.
 Benthic mapping is one way to identify critical coral habitats and can be used to assess and monitor coral reef ecosystems, and minimize effects from growing coastal communities that depend on the ecological services provided by coral reefs, such as food.
 Download these comprehensive maps from DNER.